 Additional Event Info: Virtual Meeting Agenda

-The Spring HRA Members Meeting will be converted to a completely virtual meeting due to the Covid-19 outbreak.
+The Spring HRA Members Meeting was converted to a completely virtual meeting due to the Covid-19 outbreak.

 Meeting Agenda, Speaker Bios and Presentations (click on each day to expand)